mcasellas/dev.mcasellas.com/index.md

   - Development of automation scripts and the design of new tools.
   - Deployment of new PoP's and services:
     - Migration to a DWDM based transmission across the network.
-    - M&A integration of new adquired networks.
+    - M&A integration of newly acquired networks.
   - Sysadmin: Linux administration
   - **_Languages used:_** Python, Javascript, C++, PHP, HTML, SQL.
   - **_Technologies used:_** GPON, DWDM, Jinja, Git, Docker.

 **Network Operation Center (NOC) Technician** @ [Adamo Telecom](https://adamo.es) _(Jun 2019 - Jun 2021)_ <br>

-  - Resolving core network incidents according to the agreeded SLA's.
+  - Resolving core network incidents according to the agreed SLA.
-  - Helping field techicians to troubleshoot core equipment (SFP's, cabling)
+  - Helping field technicians to troubleshoot core equipment (SFP's, cabling)
   - Handling issue tickets from our enterprise customers.
   - **_Protocols used:_** OSPF, MPLS, BGP, DHCP, DNS, SIP, RTP.
   - **_Devices used:_** Huawei, Nokia, ZTE, Fiberhome, Ekinops, Brocade, FS, Ceragon, Mikrotik.